username29800/alpine-chroot-setup/README.md

 # alpine-chroot-setup
 A setup and config automation for alpine linux minirootfs.
 With Bring-Your-Own-Rootfs method.
+note: This project is currently changing its objectives away from desktop, to multi-purpose container kit.

-# Alpine MATE Desktop Setup Script
+# Alpine MATE Desktop Setup Script (Deprecated)

 This is an automated shell script to set up a **full-featured Alpine Linux desktop** environment using the **MATE** desktop and **TigerVNC**, designed for lightweight remote or local use.